clue/reactphp-http-proxy/README.md

   which also provides an implementation of the [`ConnectorInterface`](#connectorinterface) so that supporting either proxy protocol should be fairly trivial.
-* If you're dealing with publish proxies, you'll likely have to work with mixed quality and unreliable proxies.
+* If you're dealing with public proxies, you'll likely have to work with mixed quality and unreliable proxies.
 You may want to look into using [clue/connection-manager-extra](https://github.com/clue/php-connection-manager-extra) which allows retrying unreliable ones, implying connection timeouts,